damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 ## Other awesome changes

-- reply quoting selected text
-- atom feed project activity
+We can never cover all the new stuff in each GitLab release, but these are worth to have a quick look at as well:

+**Quick quote-reply** You can now reply with a quotation by simply selecting text in an issue or merge request and pressing `r`.
+It will set the focus to the editing window and have the quoted text already in it!

+**Atom feeds for all!** There is now an atom feed for each project!

-- Add default project and snippet visibility settings to the admin web UI.
+**Settings in admin UI** We moved default project and snippet visibility settings to the admin web interface.

-- improved UI for mobile
+**Improved UI for mobile** GitLab is now better viewable on mobile!

 This release has more improvements, including security fixes, please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG) to see the all named changes.